etcd-io/etcd/raft/README.md

 - Writing to leader's disk in parallel
 - Internal proposal redirection from followers to leader
 - Automatic stepping down when the leader loses quorum
+- Protection against unbounded log growth when quorum is lost

 ## Notable Users